Christopher Hartley: Campaigning from exile and alleged conflict of interest

 From Europe, Hartley has continued to campaign for Haitian worker rights in the Dominican Republic; meanwhile he remains vilified in that country, with critics claiming he preaches "a gospel of hate".
 He also helped draft the Better Sugarcane Initiative which encourages fair trade for sugar.
 In a letter to the directors of Tate & Lyle dated 10 July 2009 he asserted that human rights violations continue in the Dominican Republic, which include "daily and systematic disregard for fundamental human dignity in the forms of “statelessness” (and its inherent lack of civil liberties), human trafficking, extreme poverty, child labor, racial discrimination, lack of education and healthcare, and general squalor.
 The laundry list goes on and is further compounded during this harvest season (2008-2009) by new variations, which include: 1) failure to withhold social security (IDSS) contributions, leaving workers without basic benefits; 2) preservation of sub-standard, poverty-level wages; 3) new forms of fraud in the weighing of, and remuneration for, cut cane; 4) resurgence in trafficking of human persons (after a hiatus of approximately three years); 5) deprivation of entitled healthcare benefits; 6) arbitrary terminations and denial of earned benefits; and, 7) refusal to issue written contracts guaranteed under Dominican law."

 In April 2012, Minister of Industry and Commerce of the Dominican Republic, Manuel Garcia Arévalo said that Hartley’s advocacy against the sugar industry in the Dominican Republic was based on his relations with sugar interests in Europe because he has family ties to executives of the London-based, employee-owned food trading company ED&F Man España SA, which deals in sugar and other commodities through Rafael Fernando Muguiro Sartorius, the CEO of the company, a cousin, and William Alexander Hartley Sartorius, a member of the board, his brother.

 Later career

 Upon his departure from Santo Domingo, he returned to New York, where he no longer had close ties since his mentor O'Connor had died in 2000.
 He attached himself to the archdiocese of Toledo, Spain, in August 2007 he was assigned to a mission in Ethiopia.
 In June 2018 he ended his mission in Gode, Ethiopia.

+Currently he is on the mission in the state of Guerrero in Mexico.